 We recommend normal strategic allocations across stocks, bonds and real estate.
-We also emphasize important biases with those categories, including a preference for U.S. over international equities and large and mid-capitalization stocks over small.
+We also emphasize a preference for U.S. over international equities.
 Technology and Healthcare are among our preferred longer-term sectors.
 Diversified portfolios should maintain bond exposure near long-term strategic targets with a tilt toward higher-quality credits.
-Investment-grade corporate and municipal bond yields compared to Treasuries remain elevated, and appear attractive.
+Investment-grade corporate and municipal bond yields compared to Treasuries remain elevated and appear attractive.

 Latest market updates

 News that daily virus infections reached a record high in the U.S. pushed stock prices to near monthly lows for June.
 Read the latest insights from our investment strategists.

 The Federal Reserve has taken more sweeping actions this year than ever before.
 As their June meeting concludes this week, our investment strategists break down the first economic forecast from the Fed since the COVID-19 outbreak.

 While we remain positive and optimistic about the investment landscape, we encourage clients to stay centered on their financial plan.

 Stocks have rallied this week on optimism about the economy reopening and people getting back to work — despite deep unemployment and falling productivity numbers across the U.S. economy due to the impact of COVID-19.

 Congress has authorized additional funding to the Small Business Association for the Paycheck Protection Program (PPP), which is part of the CARES Act, is a federal loan program that can help eligible small and medium-sized businesses impacted by the coronavirus.

 The Coronavirus Aid, Relief and Economic Security (CARES) Act provides a variety of ways to help your financial position in a period where the economy is dealing with a wide range of unprecedented challenges.

 Wall Street ticks up; S&P 500 nets 3rd straight weekly gain